How it works

 Contact the delivery company

-If you have a problem with a delivery from a carrier, like a courier service, contact the carrier directly.
-Explain the problem and ask them what they can do to fix it.
+If you have a problem with a delivery you arranged, eg a courier service or moving company, contact the carrier directly.
+Explain the problem and ask what they can do to fix it.
 This could include problems with goods:

 - not delivered